Skip to content

 Ignatius Mabasa’s thesis in an African language: Why it is important to use African languages in education, research and publishing

-Posted on 7 April 20217 July 2025 By Rugare Mugumbate
+Posted on 7 April 202123 February 2026 By Rugare Mugumbate

 Ignatius Mabasa’s thesis in an African language: Why it is important to use African languages in education, research and publishing

-in 2021, renowned African author Ignatius Mabasa completed his doctor of philosophy (PhD) thesis in his language.
+In 2021, renowned African author Ignatius Mabasa completed his doctor of philosophy (PhD) thesis in his language.
 He conceptualised, wrote…

 Read More “Ignatius Mabasa’s thesis in an African language: Why it is important to use African languages in education, research and publishing” »